 This is your hike.
 It is amazing to hike with your significant others, family members and friends, but above all, you have to hike for yourself.
 At the end of the day, you are the only one who can get yourself to the top of the climb or to the end of the trail.
 So no matter if you are searching, escaping or just plain walking, make sure you check in with yourself frequently.
 Make sure you are still hiking for you.

 This one should be pretty obvious, but I will mention it because it is really important.
 There is no room for hate on trail, so leave it at home.
-Trail is made up a spectrum of different people.
-These differences are embraced on trail and absolutely encouraged so keep the judgment to yourself, and if you need to, hike faster or slow down to get away from any that you just aren’t meshing with to avoid conflict.
+Trails contain a spectrum of people.
+These differences are embraced on trail and absolutely encouraged so keep the judgment to yourself.
+If you need to, hike faster or slow down to get away from any that you just aren’t meshing with to avoid conflict.

 Mexico to Canada or Georgia to Maine are exciting to say before you start your thru-hike, but as soon as you start hiking the weight of the mileage suddenly sits heavy on your shoulders.
 If you think of your progress in terms of your end goal, it is easy to become overwhelmed.